finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Summarize the rationale for antimonopoly efforts.
 - Contrast two pricing strategies one might use in the computing domain.

-## PPP/11 Tradeoffs in professional practice
+## PPP/ Tradeoffs in professional practice

-Elective Learning Outcomes:
+??? info "Learning Outcomes:"

 - Indicate some important tradeoffs a computer engineer may have to make while practicing professionally. - Articulate some ethical tradeoffs when making technical decisions.
 - Describe some unethical tradeoffs that might occur in professional practice.
 - Evaluate the risks of entering one’s own business.
 - Identify the professional’s role in security and the tradeoffs involved.
-- Describe the tradeoff between security and privacy, particularly as reflected in the post-9-11 era. - Defend ways to address limitations on access to computing.
+- Describe the tradeoff between security and privacy, particularly as reflected in the post-9-11 era. - Defend ways to address limitations on access to computing